Shares in sub-prime lender Amigo plunge as loan growth slows

 FTSE 250 lender Amigo reported an impairment to revenue ratio of 30.5% for the quarter ended June 30 from 25.4% a year earlier.

-Amigo said the reasons for the increase in impairments included operational challenges within collections, the impact of higher originations and more cautious IFRS 9 assumptions around the economy.
+Amigo said the reasons for the increase in impairments included operational challenges within collections, the impact of a higher number of loan applications and more cautious accounting assumptions around the economy.

+“The market was already worried about regulation becoming tighter for the guarantor loans market and today’s update from Amigo makes matters even worse, suggesting it has some very dark days ahead,” said Russ Mould, investment director at AJ Bell.

 The cost to income ratio increased to 23.4%, hurt by a rise in investments and a provision for complaints.